IACM 2024 Call for Papers

 In particular, we encourage submissions that:

-- Reflect principles of interdisciplinary collaboration and engaged scholarship to advance knowledge, understanding and the practice of negotiation, conflict, and peacebuilding
+- Reflect principles of interdisciplinary collaboration and engaged scholarship to advance knowledge, understanding, and the practice of negotiation and conflict management.

-- Highlight opportunities, questions, and considerations regarding researcher-practitioner collaboration on issues related to negotiation, conflict, and peacebuilding
+- Highlight opportunities, questions, and considerations regarding researcher-practitioner collaboration on issues related to negotiation and conflict management.

-- Expand our understanding and skill in teaching principles of negotiation, conflict, and peacebuilding
+- Expand our understanding and skill in teaching principles of negotiation and conflict management.

 - Extended abstracts (1000 words maximum)

-We look forward to joining you in Charleston!
+We look forward to seeing you in Singapore!